procore/sift/README.md

 ## Contributing

-Test may be run:
+Running tests:
 ```bash
 $ bundle exec rake test
 ```

-If tests are not running, try using bash shell
+Bash shell is recommend if tests are not working in your shell of choice.

 ## License